-Top engineering universities in Australia offer industrial training placement to international students, which helps them to explore different job roles, work environments and projects, giving them a practical understanding of their chosen profession.
+Top engineering universities in Australia offer industrial training placement to international students.
+It helps them explore different job roles, environments and projects, giving them a practical understanding of their chosen profession.

 5. Incredible Employment Opportunities

-Over the years, even the number of female engineers has increased, and many Australian institutions have supported this movement by providing educational support and scholarships to study in Australia.
+Over the years, even the number of female engineers has increased.
+Many Australian institutions have supported this movement by providing educational support and scholarships to study in Australia.

 Here is the list of basic annual average salaries for different engineering professions in Australia:

-After completing studies in Australia, the next favourable step is to apply for the Australian permanent residency.
-There is a good chance for engineers to obtain a PR as the Australian economy is in constant need of skilled engineers.
-Engineering graduates can choose from the following migration options:
+After completing studies in Australia, the following favourable step is to apply for Australian permanent residency.
+There is a good chance for engineers to obtain a PR as the Australian economy constantly needs skilled engineers.

 Occupations like Computer Network Professionals, Industrial Engineers, Production Engineers, Mechanical Engineers, Software and Applications Programmers, ICT Business and System Analysts, Computer Network Professionals and Electronic Engineers have a better chance of receiving an invitation to apply for the skilled migration visa subclass 189 and 190.